Collaborate on Projects

 Notes:

 Every Hamilton dataflow executed with the Hosted Hamilton UI on DAGWorks is tracked and stored, along with a basic set of data quality/results.
-Results are streamed in, and this allows you to:
+Results are streamed in, and this allows you to:- See results for every node in your dataflow as it executes

 The Hosted Hamilton UI on DAGWorks allows you to keep track of code and artifacts generated.
-This enables you to:
+This enables you to:- Visualize the structure of your dataflow.

-DAGWorks allows for diffing of DAG versions and runs, enabling you to answer questions like:
+DAGWorks allows for diffing of DAG versions and runs, enabling you to answer questions like:- How did the structure of my DAG change over time?

 compare

 Every time you create a DAG by using the Hamilton Driver + DAGWorksTracker, it has the potential to create a new “project version”.
-Project versions are uniquely determined by the following attributes:
+Project versions are uniquely determined by the following attributes:- DAG Name (assigned by you when instantiating the DAGWorksTracker).

 on the driver.
 This will force a new